topliceanu/webdev/2014/angular/slides.md

 a.
 Implement a page `user/register` where you create a new user only if it does not exist.
 After creation, redirect to `user/login`
 b.
 On page `user/login` do not create new users, only allow users who already exist.
 c.
 Implement a button for user logout.
 After loggin out, redirect to `user/login` page.
+d.
+Add a page listing all the users in the application.
+e.
+Add a user page where you can see all doodle a user has created.

 3. On `doodle/list` page.